 Grace to you!

 Among the feasts celebrated in the Catholic Church include the dedication of certain Church buildings.
 For instance, today is the feast of the Dedication of Lateran Basilica, the first Basilica to be built in Rome by Pope Sylvester in 324.
-I would take this this opportunity to reflect on the relevance of having a sacred space for worship.
+Today, I reflect on the relevance of having a sacred space for worship.

 Basilica of Saint John Lateran is an architectural masterpiece.
 I remember when I celebrated Mass in the Basilica with a number of pilgrims.
 The spiritual aura of the place was profound.
 God’s presence could be felt in the most remarkable way inside the Basilica.
 It was no surprise, because Jesus is in that Basilica 24/7.
 If you have not visited the Basilica, you may want to include it as one of the places to visit when you have the opportunity to be in Rome.

 Basilica ordinarily means “a house” from the Latin basilica, and “royal palace” from Greek basilike “royal hall.”
-So, it is a house of God, the king of the universe.
+So, it is a house of God, the Lord of the universe.
 The Church uses it to mean a special church building regarded as an extraordinary pilgrimage center because of its historic and unique spiritual significance.
-It’s approved so by the authority of the pope.
+It is approved so by the authority of the pope.

 Comparable to cathedrals, chapels and church buildings, there are few basilicas in the world.
 One of the most famous of the 82 in the United States is the Basilica of the National Shrine of the Immaculate Conception, Washington DC.
 Nigeria has only one–Basilica of the Most Holy Trinity, Onitsha (I feel honored to have been baptized there).
 Only four basilicas are called papal or major basilicas.
 Saint John Lateran is one of them, as well as St. Peter’s, St. Mary Major and St. Paul outside the Walls, all in Rome.
 Others are minor basilicas.